 - Edit image sizes: Make images smaller or larger depending on their importance in selling your products.

-- Product links: Include or exclude links to product pages depending on whether customers require extended product information.
+- Product links: Include or exclude links to single product pages depending on whether customers require extended product information.

 - Lazy load: For large product directories, lazy load can help avoid performance issues and slow loading times.